ggandor/lightspeed.nvim/README.md

 ## 🏹 Usage

-### A tip for using the plugin effectively

 "Just relax and let your mind go blank" - Lightspeed thinks for you.
 It always presents information before it is actually needed.

-After entering the first input, do not start to observe the beacons and the possibly noisy situation - once you are finished with typing the second character, your brain will have absorbed the label _subconsciously_.
-If you're targeting `xy`, then simply type `xy` in one go, focusing your eyes all the while on `y` and the red or blue "stuff" than may or may not have appeared on top of that, and _nothing else_; try to eliminate the immediate context, and just let the beacon guide your next keystroke.

-After making this mind shift, using the plugin becomes pure enjoyment, getting you into a zen-like state for a fleeting second.

 ### 2-character search (s/x)